Lina238/Password-Generator/README.md

 5-create a loop to combine the password in a list of elements

--join the created list to get a string and that will be the final result :)
+6-join the created list to get a string and that will be the final result :)
 thanks